haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 <li>Accommodate the data difference for Orthodontist; replace with another?</li>
 <li>Stretch - upgrade to fuzzy search for topic?</li>

-<li>Code quality check -- possibly refactor SearchStats servlet, Search</li>
+<li>Code quality check -- possibly refactor SearchStats servlet, Search, SignUp servelet</li>

 <li>Assess where unit tests are still needed and create them: likely API use, search</li>
 <li>Assess where validation is needed and build it in. </li>